sloppyjuicy/cogniassist-docs/docs/login.md

 ---
-id: getting-started
+id: login
-title: Getting Started
+title: Login
-sidebar_label: Getting Started
+sidebar_label: Login
 ---

-## Login

 This is a walkthrough to see the basics of the CogniAssist platform which provides the required components to develop and manage intelligent bots throughout their life cycle.